kyma-project/kyma/docs/kyma/08-05-restore-with-velero.md

           --wait
       ```

-      >**NOTE:** For details on configuring and installing Velero on GCP, see [this](https://github.com/vmware-tanzu/velero-plugin-for-gcp/blob/master/README.md) document.
+      >**NOTE:** For details on configuring and installing Velero on GCP, read more about the [Velero plugin for GCP](https://github.com/vmware-tanzu/velero-plugin-for-gcp/blob/master/README.md).

       </details>
       <details>